Install Ollama

 ollama list && curl -s http://localhost:11434/api/tags | head

-You should see the model you pulled and a JSON response from the API.
-If curl fails, the daemon isn't running — start it with ollama serve or open the tray app.
+You should see the model you pulled plus a JSON response from the API.
+If curl fails, the daemon isn't running.
+Start it with ollama serve or open the tray app.

 Common gotchas